 Tucked away amid towering pine trees adjacent to The Omni Grove Park Inn is one of Asheville’s hidden gems.
 Known today as Grovewood Village, this historic site once housed the weaving and woodworking operations of Biltmore Industries, an Arts and Crafts enterprise originally backed by Edith Vanderbilt.
 Listed on the National Register of Historic Places, the property is now home to Grovewood Gallery, working artist studios, a sculpture garden, Golden Fleece restaurant, the Biltmore Industries Homespun Museum, and Asheville's only antique car museum.

-Enjoy a leisurely visit here with a delectable meal at Golden Fleece and shopping at Grovewood Gallery, a nationally recognized gallery dedicated to fine American-made art and craft.
+Enjoy a leisurely visit here with a delectable meal at Golden Fleece and shopping at Grovewood Gallery, nationally recognized for its dedication to fine American-made art and craft.
 Free parking is available on-site.

 PLEASE NOTE: The 2 museums at Grovewood Village are closed during the winter months of January - March.
 Grovewood Gallery and Golden Fleece are open year-round.

 Grovewood Gallery will present Landscapes of Southern Appalachia, a solo exhibition of work by painter Shawn Krueger, from October 19 - December 31, … more

 Vessels of Merriment is back for another round at Grovewood Gallery!
 This exhibition, celebrating its third run, will feature handcrafted drinking … more